Neonatal respiratory distress syndrome

 - Blood clots due to an umbilical arterial catheter

-- Retinopathy of prematurity and blindness
+- Problems with eye development (retinopathy of prematurity) and blindness

 When to Contact a Health Professional